 And there’s no need to be on the sidelines.
 Here’s a must-read post on dollar cost averaging.
 There’s no need to be spooked by the markets.

 Tangerine Investments is a good place to set up that automatic investment plan.
+The money goes directly into your investment portfolio on a regular basis.

 Invest for growth

 That said, having an emergency fund in cash is important.
 We use EQ Bank.
 It is easy to use, and it was easy to set up.
-In fact, EQ Banks offers RRSP accounts if you’re looking to park some funds as you figure things out.
+In fact, EQ Bank offers RRSP accounts if you’re looking to park some funds as you figure things out.

 You want to invest in stocks.
 When you invest in stocks you are owning companies that generate considerable profits.
 While there is no guarantee of future returns, stocks and stock markets generate about 9% t0 10% annual returns.
 That’s an average over long periods.

 You can invest in funds or ETFs (Exchange Traded Funds) that make it easy.
 Those funds will hold big baskets of blue chip companies in Canada, the U.S. and around the world.
 In fact with ETFs it’s easy to hold one fund and own most of the big blue chip companies in the entire world.
+The fees are super low.

-Keep your fees low
+Keep your fees super low

 Canadians pay some of the highest investment fees in the world.
 Fees are wealth destroyers.
 ETFs allow you to invest in well-diversified global portfolios with fees in the range 0f 0.10% to 0.28%.
 The typical Canadian mutual fund carries total fees in the range of 2.0% to 2.5%.

 Lower fees could help you generate double or triple the returns over decades.
 There is a negative compounding that occurs as time amplifies the effect of high fees.
+Even a 1% fee will decrease your returns by 30% over 30 years.
+Imagine what happens with 2% and more.

 Have a look (and play around) with the investment fee calculator on the site of Larry Bates.
-Larry is the author of –
+Fees are wealth destroyers Larry offers.

-Beat the Bank: The Canadian Guide to Simply Successful Investing.
+Larry is the author of Beat the Bank: The Canadian Guide to Simply Successful Investing.

-Simple low fee investing with advice and managed portfolios
+Low fee investing with advice and managed portfolios

 I get it.
 You don’t care much about investing, but you want to build wealth over time.
 You want to end up here one day.